Use SonMapEd/Part 2

 Presto, there's our tiles.
 For now, lets just leave it there.
 There goes our first two rows, but if you remember the second row had four spaces, not 3.
 So lets take care of that one.

-Note: By default, SonMapED selects the next tile after the last mapped piece you placed, but in case you somehow fucked up and looked at some other frames before finishing this, make sure that the next tile is unmapped.
+Note: By default, SonMapED selects the next tile after the last mapped piece you placed, but in case you somehow messed up and looked at some other frames before finishing this, make sure that the next tile is unmapped.

 Select our lone warrior here.